“Without elegance of the heart, there is no elegance.” Yves Saint-Laurent

 Bitch is a terrorist on love

-Let me tell you my short story.
-I got married last year to the most wonderful man that I have met in my life; I am a huge believer that I crossed this planet to meet him.
+Let me tell you about my short story.
+I got married last year; I am a huge believer that I crossed this planet to meet him.
 Besides the wedding, I was expecting to receive my visa.
 This situation that lasted 11 months was the most emotional and difficult time in my life.

 One day, during an unexpected interview with the immigration, I was horrified to hear that a very bad person called anonymously (obviously a coward too) the immigration department to say that our marriage was a fake.
 Once I heard this, a mix of sadness and anger seized me.